utkarshg6/helpful/Git.md

 git tag -a {name-of-annotated-tag}
 ```

-Add an Annotated Tag with message through command line
+Add an Annotated Tag with a message through the command line

 ```zsh
 git tag -a {name-of-annotated-tag} -m "{tag-message}"